growan/wca-documents/wca-regulations-2013.md

     - A3a) The competitor may inspect the puzzle at the beginning of each attempt.
         - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.
     - A3b) Before the competitor starts the attempt, the judge resets the timer and, where applicable, the stopwatch.
-        - A3b1) When the judge believes the competitor is ready, he asks "READY?".
+        - A3b1) When the judge believes the competitor is ready, she asks "READY?".
 The competitor must be ready to start the attempt within one minute of being called.
 Penalty: disqualification of the attempt (DNF), at the discretion of the judge.
-        - A3b2) When the competitor confirms his readiness, the judge uncovers the puzzle.
+        - A3b2) When the competitor confirms her readiness, the judge uncovers the puzzle.
 If the attempt requires a stopwatch, the judge starts it at the same time.
     - A3c) The competitor may pick up the puzzle during inspection.
         - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the attempt (DNF).
         - A3c2) If the pieces of the puzzle are not fully aligned, then the competitor may align the faces, as long as misalignments stay within the limits of [Regulation 10f](regulations:regulation:10f).
-        - A3c3) The competitor may reset the timer before he starts the solve.
+        - A3c3) The competitor may reset the timer before she starts the solve.
     - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation and position.
         - A3d1) The puzzle must not rest on the timer.
 Penalty: time penalty (+2 seconds).
         - A3d2) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS".
         - A3d3) When 12 seconds of inspection have elapsed, the judge calls "12 SECONDS".
 - A4) Starting the solve:
-    - A4b) The competitor places his hands on the elevated sensor unit of the timer, with his fingers touching the sensors and palms down.
+    - A4b) The competitor places her hands on the elevated sensor unit of the timer, with her fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
         - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the beginning of the solve.
 Penalty: time penalty (+2 seconds).
-    - A4d) The competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer, thus starting the timer.
+    - A4d) The competitor starts the solve by confirming that the timer light is green and then removing her hands from the timer, thus starting the timer.
         - A4d1) The competitor must start the solve within 15 seconds of the beginning of the inspection.
 Penalty: time penalty (+2 seconds).
         - A4d2) The competitor must start the solve within 17 seconds of the beginning of the inspection.
 Penalty: disqualification of the attempt (DNF).
     - A4e) Time penalties for starting the solve are cumulative.